-Heavy snow over the Italian Dolomites in December 2013 left tourists enduring an extended blackout in one of Europe’s most exclusive winter resorts.
-Then, in March 2015, central Italy was hit by a major storm with over a meter of snow combined with strong winds.
-That left over 200,000 customers without power for hours.
-The situation was even more critical in mid-January 2017 during three days of ‘the perfect wet-snowstorm’, this time affecting more than 400,000 customers across different provinces of Italy.
-Power disruptions lasted for days.
+Heavy snow over the Italian Dolomites in late 2013 left tourists enduring an extended blackout in one of Europe’s most exclusive winter resorts.
+Then, in spring 2015, central Italy was hit by a major storm with over a meter of snow combined with strong winds that left over 200,000 customers without power for hours.
+The situation was even more critical at the start of 2017 during three days of ‘the perfect wet-snowstorm’ that affected more than 400,000 customers across different provinces.
 Nor has extreme snow been the only weather event causing headaches for network operators.
 Heavy rain in Rome in November 2013 caused flooding of substations while extreme winds and tornados damaged extended sections of lines in Trezzo d’Adda and Tuscany.
 Later, prolonged heat waves overloaded distribution systems and caused cable joints to fail.

-What has been happening in Italy in recent years is being mirrored elsewhere across the globe and raises the question of how best to deal with increasingly frequent extreme weather events that impact energy systems.
-Michele de Nigris of Ricerca sul Sistema Energetico (RSE) in Milan explores how overhead lines and substations may have to be redesigned, reinforced or made more resilient to take extreme climate into account.
+Such increasingly frequent weather extremes, in Italy and indeed across the globe raise the question of how best to deal with events that severely impact energy systems.
+Michele de Nigris of Ricerca sul Sistema Energetico (RSE) in Milan explains how overhead lines and substations may have to be redesigned, reinforced or made more resilient to take extreme climate into account.
 He also examines the inverse: namely how power lines themselves are changing local environments.
 Approaches are proposed to assess impact of energy infrastructure in a lifecycle philosophy while also engaging stakeholders in decisions about technologies and routing of lines.

 Climate Change & Power Systems